1. Tyresta National Park

 A beautiful fjord that juts into the northern end of the city, a 12km trail completes a circuit around Brunnsviken.
 Along the way stop off at the delightful Café Sjöstugan for a coffee and bulle as well as enjoy historical buildings and parks amidst stately oaks.
 Two highlights are the Bergianska Botanical Gardens and the popular Hagaparken.
 Look out for wild strawberries known as smultron too.
 Brunnsviken forms part of the Royal City National Park – the world’s first national urban park.

-How to get there: There are numerous starting points to get to Brunnsviken.
-One is to take the commuter train to Ulriksdal or you could get on the subway to Bergshamra or Universitetet followed by a short walk.
+How to get there: There are numerous starting points to get to Brunnsviken, but the easiest is is to take the T-Bana 14 to Universitetet, followed by a short walk.

 6. Norra Järvafältet